NeuroDesk/neurodesk.github.io/content/en/docs/how-to-cite-us/_index.md

 ## Citing Neurodesk

-You can cite the Neurodesk Preprint (https://www.biorxiv.org/content/10.1101/2022.12.23.521691v1) and if you used Neurodesktop you can also add the version that was used (e.g. v20221216).
+You can cite the Neurodesk Preprint (https://www.biorxiv.org/content/10.1101/2022.12.23.521691v1) and if you used Neurodesktop you can also add the version that was used (e.g. v{{< params/neurodesktop/version >}}).

 ## Citing AEDAPT